 - Other circumstances in the regulations are satisfied.

-These exceptions are treated very narrowly by the court and will only exempt you from the requirement of mediation in the most serious circumstances.
-Even where there has been family violence, the court may not deem the circumstances serious enough to as to warrant an exemption from the mandatory requirement of mediation.
+The above exceptions are treated very narrowly by the court and will only exempt you from the requirement of mediation in the most serious circumstances.
+Even where there has been family violence, the court may not deem the circumstances serious enough as to warrant an exemption from the mandatory requirement of mediation.
 It is very common for a party to allege abuse/family violence.
 If an allegation of family violence/abuse is made, the court must not hear the application unless the applicant indicates that they have received information from a counsellor/Dispute resolution practitioner about the services/options available in circumstances of abuse/family violence (s60J(1)) and the court must refer the person to receive information on these matters prior to hearing the application: s60J(4).

 What if my section 60I certificate is accepted?